 The aesthetics of the vulva

-An element of laxity of the vagina and vulva is its appearance, which can be displeasing to some women.
-This can lead to self-consciousness.
-Labia majora (outer vaginal lips) can cause discomfort and irritation when wearing tight clothes and during sex, while labia minora (inner vaginal lips) can droop or dangle lower than they used to, also causing discomfort at times.
-Orgasms can disappear or become much harder to achieve due to a lack of friction (looseness).
+An element of laxity of the vagina and vulva is its appearance, which can be displeasing to some women, leading to self-consciousness.
+Labia majora (outer vaginal lips) can cause discomfort and irritation when wearing tight clothes and during sex.
+Labia minora (inner vaginal lips) can droop or dangle lower than they used to, also causing discomfort at times.
+Orgasms can slip away and become much harder to achieve due to a lack of friction (caused by laxity or looseness).